 On Wednesday, I was able to get up and walk around the floor of the hospital where my room was– one turn around the perimiter of the nurses’ station, what would take a person about 30 seconds, took me nearly ten minutes on a walker.
 But I was up, walking and feeling mostly good.

 I was reluctant to take the Vicodin they were giving me due to my history with it.
 I can’t really explain, other than to say that the thought of taking Vicodin again was about as unpalatable to me as chewing Tylenol.
-I started having problems with nausea, which I think, was at least partly due to the pain– not taking any pain medication at all made it very hard to keep food down.
+I started having problems with nausea, which I think, was at least partly due to the pain– not taking any pain medication just ended with me feeling achy and lousy all over and it seems one of the side effects of that was that it became very hard to keep food down.

 Having not been on any pain medications, and not being terribly comfortable to start with, sitting in stop and go traffic for thirty minutes was horrible.
 And we’d only gone about one mile.
 We had about six more to go.
 I started crying.
 My pain levels had gone up and thinking of sitting in the car for several hours was enough to make me lose my shit.
 Christine, completely out of ideas, started driving down the shoulder of the highway, cutting back into traffic as necessary.
 All told, the drive back to the hotel, which should have taken about 16 minutes, took over an hour and a half.